Are you tired of constantly living Paycheck-to-Paycheck and always worrying about upcoming bills?

 - Subscriptions (Netflix, YouTube Premium, Spotify)

-- Eating out, coffee, delivery
+- Eating out, coffee, and delivery

 - Shopping, hobbies, beauty services, gifts